Museums in Asheville, N.C.

 Envision Moog's creative process by exploring the recreation of his work bench.
 Step inside an immersive dome where you can learn how electricity turns into sound when it goes through a circuit!
 Explore an interactive timeline of Moog's life and the history of sound synthesis.
 And, dive deeper in the archival center which features more than 1,000 pieces of rare archival material accessible by touch-screen kiosks.
-There will also be rare memorabilia including one of the first theremins Moog built when he started his company in 1954.
+There is also rare memorabilia including one of the first Theremins Moog built when he started his company in 1954.

 43 Patton Avenue

 Bring your family to this exploratory science museum and experience in downtown Asheville!
 At the Asheville Museum of Science, you’ll find fully interactive exhibits.
 Be like a geologist in the Colburn Hall of Minerals, discover topography with the Terra Box elevation simulator, dig for fossils and splash in the French Broad River water table!
-While you’re there, also check out the Teratophoneus dinosaur skelton and climb into the tree canopy of the Southern Appalachian Forestry exhibit.
+While you’re there, also check out the Teratophoneus dinosaur skeleton and climb into the tree canopy of the Southern Appalachian Forestry exhibit.

 2 S. Pack Square, Asheville